Scheduled a Workers Compensation Consultation? What Information Should You Bring and Why?

 If witness statements were completed, bring those along with you.
 If they were not completed, be sure to have the name, phone number, and email address of the people who witnessed the accident.
 If there were cameras recording, be sure to let the attorney know this as well, as they can possibly subpoena your company to gain access to this footage.

-If you have been injured on the job in the greater Phoenix, Tucson, Flagstaff, or Prescott, Arizona area, Matt Fendon Law Group can help you with your workers compensation case.
+If you have been injured on the job in the greater Phoenix, Flagstaff, Scottsdale, Tucson, and Prescott Valley, Arizona area, Matt Fendon Law Group can help you with your workers compensation case.
 Contact us today to schedule your free consultation or case evaluation.